lowellmower/simcrypt/README.md

 type of sensitive data and then continue to use that information for a period of time.
-A shared key can be used between the API and the client application to encypt the credentials before sending, allowing the client application to safely hold the information encrypted in memory and decrypt it only when it is needed.
+A shared key can be used between the API and the client application to encypt the credentials before sending, allowing the client application to safely hold the information encrypted in memory and decrypt it only when needed.

 #### TODO:
-- Make this a CLI
+- Make a CLI
 - Make flags for cipher types
 - Make flags for key byte length
+- Support other types
-- In package salting of keys
+- In package salting
+- In package peppering
 - Bake a pie
 - Go to the gym